-- 10.3 Form of Floor & Decor Holdings, Inc. 2014 Stock Incentive Plan - 10.4 Form of Stock Option Agreement under the Floor & Decor Holdings, Inc. 2014 Stock Incentive Plan - 10.5 Form of Indemnification Agreement by and between Floor & Decor Holdings, Inc. and its directors and officers - 10.6 Employment Agreement, dated December 3, 2012, between FDO Holdings, Inc. and Thomas V. Taylor - 10.7 Consulting Agreement, dated December 3, 2012, between FDO Holdings, Inc. and George Vincent West - 10.8 Employment Agreement, dated February 3, 2012, between Floor and Decor Outlets of America, Inc. and Lisa Laube - 10.9 Employment Agreement, dated June 17, 2011, between Floor and Decor Outlets of America, Inc. and Trevor Lang - 10.10 Credit Agreement, dated as of May 1, 2013, by and among Floor and Decor Outlets of America, Inc., FDO Acquisition Corp., Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent and Swingline Lender, Wells Fargo Bank, National Association, as Term Loan Agent, the lenders from time to time party thereto, Suntrust Bank, as Syndication Agent, and Wells Fargo Capital Finance, LLC, as Sole Lead Arranger and Sole Bookrunner - 10.11 Security Agreement, dated as of May 1, 2013, by and among Floor and Decor Outlets of America, Inc., FDO Acquisition Corp., the other borrowers and guarantors from time to time party thereto and Wells Fargo Bank, National Association, as collateral agent - 10.12 Guaranty Agreement, dated as of May 1, 2013, by FDO Acquisition Corp. in favor of Wells Fargo Bank, National Association, as Administrative Agent, Term Loan Agent and Collateral Agent, and the Credit Parties (as defined therein) - 10.13 Credit Agreement, dated as of May 1, 2013, by and among Floor and Decor Outlets of America, Inc., the other loan parties from time to time party thereto, the lenders from time to time party thereto, GCI Capital Markets LLC, as Agent, GCI Capital Markets LLC, as Sole Bookrunner and Co-Lead Arranger, and MCS Capital Markets LLC, as Co-Lead Arranger and Syndication Agent - 10.14 Term Loan Security Agreement, dated as of May 1, 2013, by and among Floor and Decor Outlets of America, Inc., the other loan parties from time to time party thereto and GCI Capital Markets LLC, as Agent - 10.15 Guaranty Agreement, dated as of May 1, 2013, by FDO Acquisition Corp. in favor of GCI Capital Markets LLC, as administrative agent - 21.1 List of subsidiaries - 23.1 Consent of Proskauer Rose LLP (included in Exhibit 5.1) - 23.2 Consent of Ernst & Young LLP, independent registered public accounting firm - 24.1 Power of Attorney (included on the signature page of this Registration Statement)
+- 10.3\ Form of Floor & Decor Holdings, Inc. 2014 Stock Incentive Plan - 10.4\ Form of Stock Option Agreement under the Floor & Decor Holdings, Inc. 2014 Stock Incentive Plan - 10.5\ Form of Indemnification Agreement by and between Floor & Decor Holdings, Inc. and its directors and officers - 10.6\ Employment Agreement, dated December 3, 2012, between FDO Holdings, Inc. and Thomas V. Taylor - 10.7\ Consulting Agreement, dated December 3, 2012, between FDO Holdings, Inc. and George Vincent West - 10.8\ Employment Agreement, dated February 3, 2012, between Floor and Decor Outlets of America, Inc. and Lisa Laube - 10.9\ Employment Agreement, dated June 17, 2011, between Floor and Decor Outlets of America, Inc. and Trevor Lang - 10.10\ Credit Agreement, dated as of May 1, 2013, by and among Floor and Decor Outlets of America, Inc., FDO Acquisition Corp., Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent and Swingline Lender, Wells Fargo Bank, National Association, as Term Loan Agent, the lenders from time to time party thereto, Suntrust Bank, as Syndication Agent, and Wells Fargo Capital Finance, LLC, as Sole Lead Arranger and Sole Bookrunner - 10.11\ Security Agreement, dated as of May 1, 2013, by and among Floor and Decor Outlets of America, Inc., FDO Acquisition Corp., the other borrowers and guarantors from time to time party thereto and Wells Fargo Bank, National Association, as collateral agent - 10.12\ Guaranty Agreement, dated as of May 1, 2013, by FDO Acquisition Corp. in favor of Wells Fargo Bank, National Association, as Administrative Agent, Term Loan Agent and Collateral Agent, and the Credit Parties (as defined therein) - 10.13\ First Amendment to Credit Agreement, dated as of July 2, 2014, by and among Floor and Decor Outlets of America, Inc., FDO Acquisition Corp., Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent, Swing Line Lender, L/C Issuer and Term Loan Agent, and the lenders party thereto - 10.14\ Credit Agreement, dated as of May 1, 2013, by and among Floor and Decor Outlets of America, Inc., the other loan parties from time to time party thereto, the lenders from time to time party thereto, GCI Capital Markets LLC, as Agent, GCI Capital Markets LLC, as Sole Bookrunner and Co-Lead Arranger, and MCS Capital Markets LLC, as Co-Lead Arranger and Syndication Agent - 10.15\ Term Loan Security Agreement, dated as of May 1, 2013, by and among Floor and Decor Outlets of America, Inc., the other loan parties from time to time party thereto and GCI Capital Markets LLC, as Agent - 10.16\ Guaranty Agreement, dated as of May 1, 2013, by FDO Acquisition Corp. in favor of GCI Capital Markets LLC, as administrative agent - 21.1\ List of subsidiaries - 23.1\ Consent of Proskauer Rose LLP (included in Exhibit 5.1) - 23.2\ Consent of Ernst & Young LLP, independent registered public accounting firm

-^{} To be filed by amendment.
+Exhibit No. Description of Exhibit 24.1 Power of Attorney (included on the signature page of this Registration Statement)

-(b) Financial Statement Schedules
+- To be filed by amendment. - (b) Financial Statement Schedules